NikiSkaarup/LetsEncryptWithJava/readme.md

 [Lets Encrypt Certificate](https://letsencrypt.org/certs/lets-encrypt-x3-cross-signed.der)

-Save the certificate in your downloads folder and
+Save the certificate in your downloads folder

 ### Open Command Prompt as Administrator, and run the Command to install Let's Encrypt certificate: